MarkCBall/stateChannelCheckers/README.md

 ### Bytes 1-8 represent the most recent move used to get to the current board state.
--The first byte represents the row and colum of where the moved piece came from -The second byte represents the row and column of where the moved piece was moved to -The third byte represents the row and column of any piece that was jumped(killed) - note piece at 00 can never be jumped so it represents no pieces jumped
+-The first byte represents the pieceNum of the piece that was moved -The second byte represents the row and column of where the moved piece was moved to -The third, fourth and fifth byte represents pieceNum any piece that was jumped(killed).
+One byte per pieceNum.
--The last five bytes represent the turn number or nonce of the game.
+-The last three bytes represent the turn number or nonce of the game.

+#### PieceNum as bytes
+The first piece is represented in the piece stored at the 9th byte of the data structure.
+The second piece is in the 10th byte.
+There are 24 total pieces.
+See below on how to decode the byte into piece data.

+The last three bits of the 9th byte represent the column number of the 1st piece.

 #### Bytes representing rows and columns
 -  The first four bits is row and second four bits is column